kodejuice/Game-of-life/README.md

 ## Local setup
-Prebuilt assets are in the <a href="./dist">`/dist`</a> directory, so after cloning this repo to your localhost, you can access the app through `../game-of-life/dist/index.html`.
+Prebuilt assets are in the <a href="./dist">`/dist`</a> directory, so after cloning this repo to your localhost, you can access the app through `.../game-of-life/dist/index.html`.

-If you want to make changes, you need to install node dependencies first.
+If you want to make changes, you need to install node dependencies first:
 ```
 npm install
 ```